arunganesan/radiosampler/README.md

 identify, etc. This set of programs can be used to answer questions about the cloud-based identification, local locking and local scanning algorithms.

+# ~~Supported~~ Planned matching functions
+For each of these functions, we will use the same wrapper code which evaluates some metrics on each of them.
+Also, for each system, the algorithm either takes a full recording and crops out the portion based on time syncing.

+## Shazam-style fingerprinting
+*Parameters*
+- Fan out size
+- Window size of each time sample
+- Some threshold for detecting peak in spectrogram
+- This takes as input the ground truth file and samples

+*Operation*
+- Takes the spectrogram of the audio sample
+- Finds prominent peaks
+- Then looks for other peaks in the fan-out region
+- Takes the peak location and offset to create hash
+- Matches based on alignment of fingerprints in sample and ground truth

+*Variants*
+- Just based on count
+- Fully based on alignment

+## Cross correlation

+## Relative Matching
+- Top secret.

 # Candidate libraries
 - [libsndfile](http://www.mega-nerd.com/libsndfile/)